Educator Preparation Programs

 Fees and Other Expenses

-All candidates pursuing certification in Pennsylvania can expect to spend $300 on required licensure tests, $60 per year on criminal clearances, an average of $30 for TB testing, $200 on the Pennsylvania certification application, and $115 on a Tk20 by Watermark account.
-If licensure testing or clearances must be repeated for any reason during the candidate’s enrollment at WCU, the student will incur additional expenses.
-TB testing must be updated every two years for all early grades preparation PK-4 majors entering early childhood centers.
-Note: Fees and other expenses are subject to change within the time span of one's University career due to changing requirements at national, state and local levels.
+All candidates pursuing certification in Pennsylvania can expect to spend $300 on required licensure tests, $60 per year on criminal clearances, an average of $30 for TB testing, $200 on the Pennsylvania certification application, and $18 per year on an Anthology Portfolio account.
+If licensure testing or clearances must be repeated for any reason during the candidate’s enrollment at WCU, the candidate will incur additional expenses.
+It is preferred that the TB testing must be updated every two years for all early grades preparation PK-4 majors entering early childhood centers.

-All students who are enrolled in Educator Preparation Programs that are accredited by the Council for the Accreditation of Educator Preparation (CAEP) are required to have a Tk20 by Watermark account.
-This includes initial-licensure programs, the M.Ed.
-Literacy and Reading Specialist Certification, and the Certificate in Autism.
-Students who do not have an active account are required to purchase one.
-Tk20 by Watermark accounts can be purchased for $115 ($112 plus a $3 processing fee) via credit card, money order, or cashier’s check from the Tk20 login page and are accessible for seven (7) years after the date of purchase.
-Note: Fees and other expenses are subject to change within the time span of one’s University career due to changing requirements at national, state, and local levels.
+All students enrolled in an educator preparation program accredited by the Council for the Accreditation of Educator Preparation (CAEP) are required to have an Anthology account.
+This includes initial-level licensure programs, the MEd in Literacy and Reading Specialist Certification program, and the Certificate in Autism program.
+Students who do not have an active account are required to buy one for $18 per year via credit card, money order, or cashier’s check from the Bursar’s Office (in-person or online).
+Anthology is accessible for one year after the date of account activation.